 In the work I presented for the scope of my degree I opted for simple interaction (a button push), a single and quite textured material (3D-printed, semi-translucent PLA filament) giving off a slightly “soft” aesthetic, and a form that alluded to objects that evoked a certain nostalgia (resembling speaker units of mid 20th century telephones).
 I focused on a single node-object, making sure it responded to the requirements I had identified, whereas I could have expanded my interest into the ensemble of nodes and their collective behavior.

 How can I then approach the “concept” of decentralization via design?
 Here are some key qualities I can identify (without pretending to be a network theory expert, so I am sure I am generalizing at some points), that can be later used as stepping stones for design interventions:

 Great, I know have some mental models to describe the network and individual nodes’ behavior.
 What are some design metaphors I can use?
 How can “conserved information” be communicated?
-Some ideas: